KruthikaGaddam/KruthikaGaddam/README.md

 # Hi there 👋 I'm Kruthika - Want to know more?
 Keep Scrolling!

-#### Hello folks 👋 I'm Kruthika, a **Dentist turned Data Analyst** with a passion for transforming healthcare data into actionable insights.
+#### Hello folks 👋 I'm Kruthika, a **Dentist turned Data Manager** with a passion for transforming healthcare data into actionable insights.

-📊   Currently, I'm leveraging my analytical skills as a **Data Analyst** at **Indiana University Health**, where I'm focused on driving data-driven improvements in healthcare outcomes.
+📊   Currently, I'm leveraging my analytical skills as a **Data Manager** at **Indiana University Health**, where I'm focused on driving data-driven improvements in healthcare outcomes.

 🌱   On a personal note, I'm currently diving deeper into the fascinating world of **Artificial Intelligence**.